Moses Newson

-Moses J. Newson (born February 5, 1927) is an American journalist for the Baltimore Afro-American in Baltimore, Maryland.
-Newson was an African-American journalists and risked his life while reporting on the Civil Rights Movement.
+Moses J. Newson (born February 5, 1927) is an American journalist for the Baltimore Afro-American in Baltimore, Maryland who reported on the Civil Rights Movement, most notably the Freedom Rides.

 Personal

 Moses Newson was born in 1927 in Fruitland Park, Florida.
 After attending high school in Florida, he enlisted in the United States Navy from 1945 to 1947, which made him eligible for the G.I.
 Bill to attend college.
 After his time in the Navy, he attended college at Lincoln University (Missouri), where he earned a bachelor's degree in journalism.

 Career

 Newson started his first job as a reporter in 1952 for the Tri-State Defender in Memphis, Tennessee where he and fellow Lincoln University graduate and editor L. Alex Wilson were the only two full-time staff members.
 In 1957, Newson left the Tri-State Defender, and joined the Baltimore Afro-American where he eventually became the executive editor for the final 10 years of his 21-year career at the newspaper.
 While at the Baltimore Afro-American, he covered such historic events as the Freedom Riders.
 In 1970, Newson reported from national political conventions as well as a number of foreign countries during critical periods, including his coverage of post-civil war Nigeria, covering the Bahamian independence, and coverage of Apartheid in South Africa.
 Leaving the newspaper business after 26 years, Newson worked for the U.S. Department of Health, Education and Welfare (later to become the Department of Health and Human Services) as a Public Affairs specialist.
 After working for the government for 17 years, Newson retired at the age of 68.
 In 1998, a few years after his retirement, Newson teamed up with personal friend and Hall of Fame Sportswriter Sam Lacy to help him write his autobiography Fighting for Fairness, in which Lacy recounts his career of bringing dramatic change to the sports world by helping break racial barriers.
 His columns are filled with on-the-scene accounts and insider stories of not only traveling/living with the teams, but fighting with and for them as well.